X

 Vesting

 Vesting is when you gain ownership of employer contributions to your retirement account.
-Your own contributions are always 100% vested, but employer contributions may work differently.
-Vesting schedules can vary in both 401(k) and 403(b) plans.
+Your own employee contributions are always 100% vested, but employer contributions may work differently.
+Vesting can vary in both 401(k) and 403(b) plans.
 Some employers offer immediate vesting, while others have vesting schedules:

 • Immediate vesting: If your plan offers this, you are immediately 100% vested in any employer contributions without having to wait.